ValerieWang628/Chips-Challenge/README.md

 When inputting tile image into the cells, we can use the lookup function to link to the icon value.
 As a result, directly editing a level in google sheet is pretty easy.

+👉🏼See how the level looks like in a spreadsheet:
 <p align="center">
 <img src="https://github.com/ValerieWang628/Chips-Challenge-Level-Design/blob/master/cc_suppplement/spreadsheetLevelDesign.png" width ="600" height="413"/>
 </p>